Anyone who loves a good deal knows the thrill of seeing a “SALE: Up to 70% Off” board or any similar advertisement broadcasting a slash in prices.

 Following this, companies prepare a detailed accounting report of all assets.
 Assets can include everything from products to store fixtures and fittings, packing materials, office equipment, and even furniture.

-Businesses typically keep an extensive and accurate report of all items, locations, and conditions on hand.
+Businesses typically keep an extensive and accurate report of all items, locations, and conditions.
 The types of liquidated products can include:

 - Inventory surplus (untouched products from storage)